 This recipe uses several tricks to keep the meat tender, this is; injecting the meat with beef broth, cooking the beef in broth and basting every hour.
-Together these techniques ensure you will be left with a deliciously tender cut and not that dreaded tough, chewy and dry roast that haunts our nightmares.
+Together these techniques ensure you will be left with a deliciously tender cut.
+Not that dreaded tough, chewy roast that haunted my childhood!

-I love this recipe because it's just as simple as setting the slow cooker, but you get that beautiful true smoky flavour that we crave in our smoked beef roast.
+I love this smoked beef roast recipe because it's just as simple as setting the slow cooker, but you get that beautiful true smoky flavour that we crave in our roast.
+Now lets get started!

 - Salt & pepper to taste

 - 1 large can of beef broth

 - 1 beef roast Around 6 pounds